 There is nothing worse than hearing a squeaking sound of a violin, or, as some people say, a screaming cat.
 And sometimes it happens when you try to play to an audience… That is one of the most feared aspects of violin playing.
-Parents fear to hear squeaking sounds from their kid’s violin; starter violinists fear to scratch for a long time before being able to play a good sound on their instrument.
+Parents fear hearing squeaky sounds from their kid’s violin; starter violinists fear scratching for a long time before being able to play a good sound on their instrument.

-Contrary to a piano where it is enough to hit a key to produce a sound (though there is more to it, of course), a violinist has to master tone production from the start and entirely.
+Contrary to a piano where it is enough to hit a key to produce a sound (though there is more to it, of course), a violinist has to master tone production from start to end.
 This is easier said than done.
-That is why the sound is never great for a beginner.

 Let’s see the key factors that will inevitably make the violin squeak; some you won’t consider.

 1. What to check on the violin to prevent squeaking sounds

 The violin has to be in good condition and well-tuned by the maker.
 But each violinist must check for the following points:

 - The strings have to be clean of all rosin.
 At the end of each rehearsal or concert, the strings have to be cleaned with a clean cloth and alcohol to take off any remaining rosin.
 The rosin will otherwise build up and prevent the string from vibrating properly.